ReneRugaba/MyBlog.Poc/README.md

 ### Project setup

-> Open the solution in your favorite IDE and find the DI folder in the **MyBlog.Poc.Core** project.
-Open the solution and find the DI folder in the **MyBlog.Poc.Core** project.
-In the **CoreExtension** class you will find a private property.
+> Open the solution in your favorite IDE and find the DI folder in the **MyBlog.Poc.Core** project.In the **CoreExtension** class you will find a private property.
 Assign your connection string to it.

 ![DI and connectionString](./img/coreDi.png)